 Trenowah Road is the only road which passes through this landscape type, the remaining access is farm tracks and footpaths.
 Trenowah Road is rural in character with semi mature tree growth on either side of the road as you approach Tregrehan Mills.
-A wall from the Tregrehan Estate remains on the northern edge of the road (CHECK this is an estate road)
+A wall from the Tregrehan Estate remains on the northern edge of the road.